zero-functional/zero-functional/README.md

 ## Supported methods

-Those are not exactly the functions from sequtils, they have the some naming and almost the same behavior
+These are not exactly the functions from sequtils, they have the same naming and almost the same behavior

 The macro works `-->` or `connect`.
 Multiple `-->` may be used or `.`.